Error 0x8007045d is related to your I/O devices. According to our experience, this error appears when you transfer files between two storage devices.

 If the previous methods don’t work, try to update the drivers related to the storage.
 Please follow the below steps to do it.

 - Launch the Windows Device Manager.
-To do this, press the Windows Key + R on your keyboard, enter the text “msc.”
+To do this, press the Windows + R on your keyboard, and enter the text “msc“.
 Then, hit the Enter key.

 - Go to the problematic device.
 Then, you should right-click on the same.
 In most cases, this would be the IDE ATA/ATAPI controller, DVD/CD-ROM Drives, or even Universal Serial Bus Controllers.

-Are you experiencing this error when trying to access the files on a USB flash or a DVD?
-If so, disconnect it from the Windows computer, plug it in once again.
+Are you experiencing this error when accessing the files on a USB flash or a DVD?
+If so, disconnect it from the Windows computer, and plug it in again.
 Then, attempt the task again.

-If the CDs or DVDs are cracked or scratched, cleaning cannot make them readable again.
+Cleaning cannot make the CDs or DVDs readable again if the CDs or DVDs are cracked or scratched.
 So, the next option is to repair them.
 There are several methods to do it.

-If you do not want to repair a disk as DIY, get a disk repair kit.
+Get a disk repair kit if you do not want to repair a disk as a DIY.
 These are relatively affordable and typically get the work done.

-Are you sure that the error was caused by a damaged disk, and you’re unable to repair it?
+Are you sure that the error was caused by a damaged disk and you cannot repair it?
 If so, the next solution could be to order a replacement disk from the supplier.

 The next solution is to try a different USB port.
 This should be done because the error 0x8007045d can occur due to damaged USB ports.
-If there is another USB port on your Windows device, try that one as well.
+If there is another USB port on your Windows device, try that one.

-Do you get the error 0x8007045d when you are trying to install an app or an update?
+Do you get the error 0x8007045d when trying to install an app or an update?
 If so, copy the respective files to your computer and run the installation or update from there.